miguelzpresa/Dynamic_Systems_Fingerprint_Model/README.md

 ![Alt text](https://github.com/JZRodriguez/fingerprints_project/blob/main/Fingerprints%20patterns%202.jpg 'Fingerprints')

 # Introduction
+Fingerprints Growth formation pattern is dicted by highly complex interactions of múltiple initial contions, listed  below.
+The main goal is to compute the discret ecuation of the paper " fingerprint formation model published in the scientific journal EUROPHYSICS LETTERS, "DOI: 10.1209/epl/i2004-10161-2""  this we Home will allow us to create fingerprints give a range of viable inicial conditions.

 ## What are fingerprints?
 Fingerprints are skin patterns with friction ridges.
 Our fingers, palms and soles are characterized by ridges (hills) and valleys (furrows).
 Their formation occurs during fetal development, beginning at approximately the 10th week of gestation, being completed by the 17th week, and remaining throughout life.